Where to Go South Platte River – Dream Stream

 Hatches:

 We have been seeing good midge activity on the river.
 The dry fly fishing has been very good as of late, but in small windows.
 With these slightly higher flows, dont be afraid to fish worm and scud patterns.
-They have been effective as of late
+They have been effective as of late.
+Its also time to start carrying some longer profiled midge with you as we are starting to see a few of the big spring midges on the water.

 Tactics:

-Nymphing will be the most effective technique through the winter months.
-Fish consume around 85% of their diet sub surface and that percentage will actually go up in the winter.
+Nymphing will be the most effective technique through most months.
+Fish consume around 85% of their diet sub surface.
 We are seeing some small windows of decent dry fly fishing during the warmest parts of the day.
-Anglers should be prepared for nymphing, dry fly fishing, and streamer fishing on a daily basis.
+But the wind has made dry fly fishing rather difficult if not impossible.
 This is a great time to really cover water as well.
-When fishing streamers, dead drifting will be the most effective.
+When fishing streamers, dead drifting has been the most effective.

 Weather: